Animal consciousness: Neural Darwinism

 While animals with primary consciousness have long-term memory, they lack explicit narrative, and, at best, can only deal with the immediate scene in the remembered present.
 While they still have an advantage over animals lacking such ability, evolution has brought forth a growing complexity in consciousness, particularly in mammals.
 Animals with this complexity are said to have secondary consciousness.
 Secondary consciousness is seen in animals with semantic capabilities, such as the four great apes.
 It is present in its richest form in the human species, which is unique in possessing complex language made up of syntax and semantics.
 In considering how the neural mechanisms underlying primary consciousness arose and were maintained during evolution, it is proposed that at some time around the divergence of reptiles into mammals and then into birds, the embryological development of large numbers of new reciprocal connections allowed rich re-entrant activity to take place between the more posterior brain systems carrying out perceptual categorization and the more frontally located systems responsible for value-category memory.
-The ability of an animal to relate a present complex scene to its own previous history of learning conferred an adaptive evolutionary advantage.
+The ability of an animal to relate a present complex scene to their own previous history of learning conferred an adaptive evolutionary advantage.
 At much later evolutionary epochs, further re-entrant circuits appeared that linked semantic and linguistic performance to categorical and conceptual memory systems.
 This development enabled the emergence of secondary consciousness.

 Ursula Voss of the Universität Bonn believes that the theory of protoconsciousness may serve as adequate explanation for self-recognition found in birds, as they would develop secondary consciousness during REM sleep.
 She added that many types of birds have very sophisticated language systems.
 Don Kuiken of the University of Alberta finds such research interesting as well as if we continue to study consciousness with animal models (with differing types of consciousness), we would be able to separate the different forms of reflectiveness found in today's world.